The Battle of Anghiary by Peter Paul Rubens

 The Prophets David and Daniel by Peter Paul Rubens after Raphael.
 Public domain.
 Image source

-Rembrandt van Rijn (1606 – 1339), a Dutch Baroque painter and printmaker made a copy of Leonardo da Vinci’s Last Supper fresco when he was in Milan.
+Rembrandt van Rijn (1606 – 1669), a Dutch Baroque painter and printmaker, made a copy of Leonardo da Vinci’s Last Supper fresco.

 Rembrandt The Last Supper after Leonardo da Vinci